FactorySimPy/FactorySimPy/docs/basic_components.md

    - `PROCESSING_STATE`: The thread is actively processing an item.
    - `BLOCKED_STATE`: The thread has finished processing but is waiting for an available output edge to transfer the item.

-The machine reports the following statistics for a machine based on the collective status of its threads.
+The machine reports the following statistics for the various states a machine transitions through during simulation based on the collective status of the states of its threads.

 1. total_time_setup (S): Time spent in the initialization or warming up phase before item processing starts.
 Denoted as (-1,-1) in state_rep.